 - Ability to measure services used and provided when working with the cloud platform, so you’ll know how much money and how many resources are spent on every app feature

 - Scalability both up and down, on demand, which is especially convenient when you don’t plan to support some app features and therefore need fewer hardware and software resources

 Need more reasons for cloud-based app development?
 You’ve got it!
 Investors find apps with cloud infrastructure more attractive and predictable.
 Therefore, you not only have a chance to avoid expenses for on-premise hardware and software, but you also have a chance to scale your business faster and get more money invested in your product.
 Below is a chart that demonstrates current and future cloud spending:

 [Public IT spending from 2015 to 2020]

-There are so many reasons to start developing your app in a cloud platform that you might decide to do that right away.
+There are so many reasons to ask your software architects and devops design your app in a cloud platform that you might decide to do that right away.
 But before you actually make the leap, we suggest learning about different cloud platforms and cloud services and how to choose the best one for your development needs.

 How to properly choose the cloud platform for your business

 Selecting a cloud platform isn’t the easiest thing, especially if you haven’t used any of them before.
 That’s why you should check best practices and ask for recommendations from other business owners or developers who have experience with cloud-based app development.
 They might share their experience implementing cloud systems so that you don’t have to start from scratch.
 If you don’t have such friends or acquaintances, try asking professional app developers.
 They’ll surely help you with the choice, as you might be developing a totally new solution or migrating an existing one.
 Therefore, you’ll need to know which of the types of cloud platforms to use: IaaS, PaaS, or SaaS.